 Or if you would prefer to stay with a homestay host for the duration of your programme, contact firstname.lastname@example.org or call +44 (0)1273 644100.

 I would like accommodation for my degree course only

-If you don't require accommodation for your English language programme, but will require accommodation for your degree course at Brighton - visit our accommodation pages to find out more about your options and how to apply.
+If you don't require accommodation for your course at CAELD, but will require accommodation for your degree course at Brighton - visit our accommodation pages to find out more about your options and how to apply.

-There are lots of social activities for you to get involved in during your time at the Language Centre including Brighton Students' Union activities, International Students Society events and the Brighton Language Centre's social programme.
+There are lots of social activities for you to get involved in during your time at the University of Brighton including Brighton Students' Union activities, International Students Society (ISS) events and CAELD's weekly social programme.

 Brighton Students' Union activities

 The University of Brighton Students' Union provides a year-round programme of events including club nights, karaoke and cinema events.

 There are over 100 student-run societies and some exclusively for international and EU students - the International Students Society (ISS) is the largest.